 The main places of interest overlook the main square of the village.

-The premises of the local Bottega del Vino there is also a small museum dedicated to agricultural arts.
+On the premises of the local Bottega del Vino, there is also a small museum dedicated to agricultural arts.